CompleteUnityDeveloper2/4_Argon_Assault/README.md

 1. Use particles to visualise where our ship is shooting.
 2. Introduction to Unity's particle systems.
 3. Create particle system that looks like bullets or lasers.

+### 19 3D Particle Collision & Messages ###
+1. How to make particles collide in 3D.
+2. Sending collision messages.
+3. Receiving with `OnParticleCollision()`
+4. Why knowing *where* we collided is a little harder.